David Graham has come to an important realisation about his children, and it’s due, in a roundabout way, to COVID-19.

 “This has really brought home the need for a village to raise kids and it just goes to show how important male role models are to kids,” Graham says.
 “It gave me a kick up the arse, to be honest, that as a dad you’ve got to be present and you’ve got to listen.”

-Graham became a donor dad for the first time four years ago.
-He has two children with a lesbian couple and one with a single female friend.
-Because of his life of “pretty much living out of a suitcase”, he says he “very rarely” gets to see his daughters.
+Graham became a donor dad for the first time six years ago.
+He now has four donor children.
+Because of his life of “pretty much living out of a suitcase”, he says he “very rarely” got to see his kids.

 “Their mums will bring them to where I’m doing a show and I get to see them during the break,” he explains.
 “That’s not connecting with your kids and I realise that now.
 I need to take time out and go and spend weekends and actually hang out with them and just do whatever it is that they want to do.